Unifi Network - Setup VLANs including IoT and access to Pi-hole

 - Click

-You can now use this group when creating the firewall rule.
+You can now use this IP group when creating the firewall rule.

 Rule allow established/related sessions